How much will college cost?

 With your Edvest 529 account, you’re never locked in.
 You’ll always have access to several options for this money:

-• Your funds can be used to pay for a variety of eligible education expenses, including at any accredited college, university, apprenticeships, community college or postgraduate plan in the United States—and even some schools abroad.1
+• Your funds can be used to pay for a variety of eligible education expenses, including at any accredited college, university, apprenticeships, community college or postgraduate program in the United States—and even some schools abroad.1

 • Your 529 can be used for student loan repayment up a $10,000 lifetime limit per individual.1